osmosis-labs/docs/docs/cosmwasm/javascript.md

 ```

 :: tip
-You can also connect to the mainnet by replacing rpcEndpoint to https://rpc.osmosis.zone/ [Learn more here.](../networks/)
+You can also connect to the mainnet by replacing rpcEndpoint to https://rpc.osmosis.zone/
 ::

 ## Run it